docarray/docarray/docs/user_guide/storing/index_elastic.md

     name: elastic
 ```

-Run the following command in the folder of the above `docker-compose.yml` to start the service,
+Run the following command in the folder of the above `docker-compose.yml` to start the service:

 ```bash
 docker-compose up
 ```

 ## Construct
-To construct an index, you need to define the schema first.
-You can define the schema in the same way as defining a `Doc`.
-Dimensionality is necessary for vector space that you want to perform similarity search in the future.
-You need to specify the shape or define it by `dims`.
-You can set `col_type` to configurate [field data types in ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/8.6/mapping-types.html).
+To construct an index, you first need to define a schema in the form of a `Document`.

-`hosts` is the argument for setting the elasticsearch hosts.
+There are a number of configurations you can pack into your schema:
+- Every field in your schema will become one column in the database
+- For vector fields, such as `NdArray`, `TorchTensor`, or `TensorflowTensor`, you need to specify a dimensionality to be able to perform vector search
+- You can override the default column type for every field.
+To do that, you can pass any [ES field data type](https://www.elastic.co/guide/en/elasticsearch/reference/8.6/mapping-types.html) to `field_name: Type = Field(col_type=...)`.
+You can see an example of this on the [section on keyword filters](#keyword-filter).

+Additionally, you can pass a `hosts` argument to the `__init__()` method to connect to an ES instance.
 By default, it is `http://localhost:9200`.

 ```python